| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 Dring and Ethyl Smyth.
 The recital was of the high standard with which

-This years annual show of the Theydon Bois Horticultural Society
+the Society is associated, and was well received.
+This year’s annual show of the Theydon Bois Horticultural Society

 was held in the late summer so that a different range of fruit and vegetables